Germuu/ot-harjoitusty-/recipe-app/documentation/manual.md

 ![Find Recipes](https://github.com/Germuu/ot-harjoitustyo/blob/master/recipe-app/documentation/Pictures/findrecipes.png)

 This page contains filter fields for recipes.
-Leaving some or all fields empty will display all recipes.
+Leaving all fields empty will display all recipes.
+Alternatively leaving some fields empty widens the range of filtering.
 Users can also generate a random recipe, which will be displayed under the random button.
 Clicking on the random recipe redirects users to the recipe details page.

 ## Results
 After filling in the fields on the find recipes page and clicking the "search" button, users see the following view: